RayanSanatkar/CSEN268BlocCubitHW/README.md

 Book class is in the model folder
 My home page's implementation can be found in CSEN268-S25\lib\pages\book_home\views under home_page.dart Lastly, my driver file in this program is main.dart

+If there happens to be any unnecessary or irrelevant files in this repo, it may be because I had Dr Artun's files from L07 as a starting point for this assignment.
+Apologies for any confusion.